Posted on 14 January 2022

-It’s thought that the winter blues are caused by your body’s reaction to a lack of daylight - so go outside, especially at midday when light levels are at their highest, and sit by a window when you’re indoors.
-If you're in York you could explore campus - visit campus landmarks, view art on campus, walk the solar system, check out the campus tree trail and record wildlife sightings on campus!
+It’s thought that the winter blues can be caused by your body’s reaction to a lack of daylight - so go outside, especially at midday when light levels are at their highest, and sit by a window when you’re indoors.
+Explore campus - visit campus landmarks, view art on campus, walk or cycle the solar system, check out the campus tree trail and record wildlife sightings on campus!

 Being cold can make you depressed.
 Wear warm clothes, eat hot food and drink that coffee!

 What you eat affects your mood.
 Try to resist sugary cravings and include more fruit and veg in your diet.
 You could also take vitamin D supplements.

 If you’re struggling, ask for help.
 See our help and support page for the wide range of people you can contact, including your college support team.
 If you find your low mood affects your ability to live a normal life, contact your GP.